Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     carto -a "3.0.0" project.mml > style.xml
     ls -l style.xml

+Warning messages for deprecated name attributes might happen and are normal (like `Warning: using the name attribute for layers (like water-lines-text here) is deprecated and will be removed in 1.0.0.
+Use id instead.`.

 The option `-a "3.0.0"` is needed when using Mapnik 3 functions [^2].

 Notice that the *carto* feature able to natively process *project.mml* in YAML format (currently adopted for openstreetmap-carto) is recent.
 The command `sudo apt-get install -y node-carto` will install an old carto version, not compatible with Openstreetmap Carto, and should be avoided.